-

 F = ma

-Where F is the force, a is acceleration and m is the mass of an object.
+is the mass of an object.
 In this case, mass is the unit of inertia.
 This is all true for propellers if you want to throw them in linear motion.
 But propellers rotate and that changes a few things.
-Instead of mass we are interested in the moment of inertia and mass distribution around the rotation point.
+Instead of mass we are interested in the moment of inertia and mass distribution around the rotation point. -

 In this episode of The News